-Collateralized agreements are resale agreements and securities borrowed.
-Collateralized financings are repurchase agreements, securities loaned and other secured financings.
-The firm enters into these transactions in order to, among other things, facilitate client activities, invest excess cash, acquire securities to cover short positions and finance certain firm activities.
+Collateralized agreements are resale agreements, securities borrowed and secured loans to Group Inc. Collateralized financings are repurchase agreements, securities loaned and other secured financings.
+The firm enters into these transactions in order to, among other things, facilitate client activities, invest excess cash, acquire securities to cover short positions and finance or facilitate certain firm activities.